 One of the main reasons for regular prenatal exams is to make sure your unborn baby is growing well.
-During pregnancy, the size of your baby is figured out in different ways.
+During pregnancy, the size of your baby is estimated in different ways.
 Your steady weight gain is one way of checking on the baby’s growth.
-Another way is to measure the top of your uterus from the pubic bone.
+Another way is to measure the top of your uterus from the pubic bone (fundal height).
 The number of centimeters measured is usually the same or close to the number of weeks of pregnancy.
 If the fundal height measurement is low for the number of weeks you